“‘Dying isn’t the end of the world,’ my mom liked to joke.”

 We are following two black-suited undertakers across the one-hundred-degree parking lot out to a windowless metal building—my dad; my brother, Charlie; his wife, Amelia; me.
 My husband is at work, our kids at school.
 It is the day before my mom’s memorial service.
 My phone is buzzing in my pocket with texts of flight arrivals and last-minute arrangements.

 Please come back,Dad wants to put you in this.

 Enter your email address to receive notifications for author Nina Riggs

-You have been added to the notification list for author Nina Riggs
+Confirmation link sent to your email to add you to notification list for author Nina Riggs

 More in this series